“There’s so many people who are going to be remembered for how they died because they overdosed, and I want to be remembered for how I lived.”

 Each year, the Substance Abuse and Mental Health Services Administration (SAMHSA) designates September as National Recovery Month, and we are encouraged to turn our attention toward stories of hope instead of despair.

 Several courageous individuals recently shared their personal stories of opioid addiction and recovery with Harvard Medical School to inspire more healthcare providers to become educated on how to better identify and treat opioid use disorder patients.
-The following video is the first of three moving patient stories we are sharing with you in recognition of National Recovery Month:
+The following video is the first of three short, moving patient stories we are sharing with you in recognition of National Recovery Month:

 Shannon is now a certified recovery coach and community health educator currently serving as the community outreach coordinator for the Charlestown Coalition.